Anyone here seen Charlotte’s Web? Do you remember them stressing how beneficial spiders are to us and our world?

 Takeaway

-So while it’s true that not every spider is one you want around [2], such as the Black Widow, the Brown Recluse, and the Hobo spider, the Argiope aurantia and its various contemporaries like jumpers are precisely what the bug doctor ordered.
+Not every spider is welcome, like the Black Widow, Brown Recluse, and Hobo spider.
+However, the Argiope aurantia and its friends, like jumpers, are just what you need.

 They’ll rid your garden of the vast majority of the flying insect pests plaguing it.
 So if you can stand the sight of these little guys, then you can almost guarantee a healthy, thriving garden this year, free of many insect pests.